 Lobster Mashed Potatoes are velvety smooth with lumps of lobster, drizzled with melted butter and topped with fresh snipped chives.
-Simple enough to serve on a weekday, classy enough for filet or prime rib.
+Simple enough to serve on a weekday, special enough for filet or prime rib.

 Back when I was doing publicity for my cookbook, I visited Pennsylvania while preparing for my QVC segment.
 Both times I stayed at the same hotel and both times I ordered filet, lobster mashed potatoes and grilled asparagus with an over-priced glass of Malbec.
 I still dream about that meal, but mostly I miss those mashed potatoes.